abbykane97/FinancialTracker/README.md

 ## Setup

+First you will want to create two classes.

 Instructions on how to set up and run the project using IntelliJ IDEA.

 ### Prerequisites

+Ensure you have IntelliJ IDEA installed, which you can download [here](https://www.jetbrains.com/idea/download/).
+Make sure you have Java SDK 17 installed and configured in intelliJ.

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
 - Java SDK: Make sure Java SDK is installed and configured in IntelliJ.